 To express interest, contact the Director of Music.

 A rotating group of musicians that lead the congregation in song at the Informal Family Service in Heilman Hall each Sunday (9:20 am).
 The music (typically around seven songs) is selected by a designated Songleader who puts together the team and announces the songs during the service.
-All instruments (within reason) are welcome, and all singers who are comfortable leading from a microphone in front of the congregation.
+All instruments are welcome, and all singers who are comfortable leading from a microphone in front of the congregation.

 To express interest, contact the Director of Music.